About 16.2 million adults in the United States have had at least one major depressive episode.

 treatment: light therapy

 Light therapy is another evidence-based approach to improve depression symptoms.
-Light therapy has commonly been used seasonal affective disorder (SAD) (occurs usually during fall or winter) and other types of depression.
+Light therapy has commonly been used for seasonal affective disorder (SAD) (occurs usually during fall or winter) and other types of depression.
 On a cellular level, light therapy improves cellular function and boosts ATP production.
-This can increase in energy and improve mood.
+This can increase energy and improve mood.